 * Decrypt a BIP38-private key

-Peercoin: http://wallet.peercointalk.org now supports BIP38 encryption.
-You can anyway generate an un-encrypted address using the bitaddress port of peercoin (source code - online version - download zip) and encrypt them using custom libraries.
+Peercoin: To the best of our knowledge there is no BIP38-enabled tool for peercoin yet.
+You can generate an un-encrypted address using the bitaddress port of peercoin (source code – online version – download zip) and encrypt them using custom libraries.
+Please get in touch if you know a better way.

 Vertcoin: We recommend using https://paperwallet.vertcoin.org/ .